The Warning Before Diabetes

 The Diabetes Prevention Program: Proof That Reversal Works

-The Diabetes Prevention Program (DPP), a landmark clinical trial funded by the National Institutes of Health, demonstrated that participants who achieved modest weight loss through diet and exercise reduced their risk of developing type 2 diabetes by 58 percent.
-In participants over age 60, the risk reduction was 71 percent.
+The Diabetes Prevention Program, a landmark clinical trial funded by the National Institutes of Health, showed that participants who achieved modest weight loss through diet and exercise reduced their risk of developing type 2 diabetes by 58 percent.
+In participants over age 60, the reduction reached 71 percent.

 The intervention was not extreme.
 Participants aimed for:

-- 7 percent body weight loss (about 14 pounds for a 200-pound person)
+- About 7 percent body weight loss (roughly 14 pounds for a 200-pound person)

 - 150 minutes of moderate physical activity per week